Menu Close

 As the room is inside a freight container, do not expect to have ample space to run around in.
 The gap between the beds and the wall is just wide enough for one person to walk through.

-Padi Box Family Room.
-Credit: Airbnb
+Padi Box family room.
+Source: Airbnb

 But it’s quite amazing to see how they utilize the space.
 It had everything we needed (except tea/coffee sachets and stirrers) and was very tastefully decorated.
 You don’t have to wait till you’re out on the fields for your OOTD shots — there are a few instagrammable spots inside the room itself!